svalinn/DAGMC/doc/usersguide/uw2.rst

     USRTRACK         1.0    PHOTON       -21        4.1.0000e+03     1000.PHFLUX4
     USRTRACK       10.E1     1.E-3                                               &

-As of the current time you will need to add two lines manually: this is because the component of the code which identifies neutron cross section data is not yet complete.
+At this point you will need to add two lines to the input file manually.
+This is because the component of the code which identifies neutron cross section data is not yet complete.
 ::

     *...+....1....+....2....+....3....+....4....+....5....+....6....+....7....+....